wjshark/Notes_On_Things/Houdini_Snippets.md

   ```
 ## Noise
 - Perlin noise range is -1 to 1
+- aanoise noise range is -0.5 to 0.5
 - Curl noise animated (kill time to remove anim)
   ```
   @Cd = 0;